 Because of our diverse geographic operations and our complex distributor compensation plan, our business is highly dependent on efficiently functioning information technology systems.
 These systems and operations are vulnerable to damage or interruption from fires, earthquakes, telecommunications failures and other events.
 They are also subject to break-ins, sabotage, intentional acts of vandalism and similar misconduct.
 We have adopted and implemented a Business Continuity/Disaster Recovery Plan.
-Our primary data sets are archived and stored at third-party secure sites, but we have not contracted for a third-party recovery site.
+Our primary data sets are archived and stored at third-party secure sites, and we are currently setting up a recovery site for certain critical data and operations.
 Despite any precautions, the occurrence of a natural disaster or other unanticipated problems could result in interruptions in services and reduce our revenue and profits.